A command-line manager for archiving and retrieving projects.

 Install the package with pip:

-Then, tell proj where your archive directory is, by adding a line to your .bashrc or .zshrc file:
+Then, tell proj where your archive directory is, by creating a ~/.proj.yml file

 Use proj to get rid of clutter in your main directory of projects by archiving ones that aren’t being worked on.
 Proj will detect when you last made a change and file it accordingly.